 Contact your doctor between follow up appointments if you are worried.
 You should especially do so if you have any new symptoms, such as unexplained skin lumps or sores.

 For some people, an ulcerating tumour is the most upsetting aspect of their cancer.

-A wound on or near the genitals or breasts might make you feel embarrassed, especially when a doctor or nurse is examining or treating you.
+A wound on or near the genitals or breasts might make you feel embarrassed.
+It can particularly be hard when a doctor or nurse is examining or treating you.

-Having an ulcerating tumour might have a big impact on how you feel about yourself and being with other people.
+When you have an ulcerating tumour it might affect how you feel about yourself.
+Also, how you feel about being with other people.

 You might feel that you have lost control over your body.
 This can, in turn, make you feel vulnerable.